MoiraeSoftware/moiraesoftware.github.com/source/services.markdown

 ### Long-term Support and incremental enhancements

-We built software to exacting requirements, we use a highly agile approach that allows granular feature development so your bespoke application can really do what you envisaged.
+We built software to exacting requirements, we use a highly agile approach that allows granular feature development so your applications can really do what you envisaged.

 ### Business productivity / systems integration

 Do you have existing internal and external systems that are not connected together?
-We can create a bespoke framework that will increase you productivity and mesh together your system so that they work together seamlessly.
+We can create a bespoke framework that will increase your productivity and mesh together your system so that they work together seamlessly.
 A lot of small and mid sized business still have a lot of manual tasks that need to be performed again and again, we can automate your critical